 - A. Evaporation Retardant: Shall be monomolecular film-forming liquid for application to fresh concrete to prevent rapid drying of the surface. - B. Materials for curing concrete shall conform to the following requirements: - 1.
 Concrete curing compound shall be Protex LR-151 as manufactured by Protex Industries, Denver, CO; Hunt Process Clear ARB as manufactured by Hunt Process Co., Santa Fe Springs, CA; Select Cure CRB as manufactured by Select Products Co., Upland, CA; or equal.
 The curing compound shall contain a fugitive dye so that areas of application will be readily distinguishable.
 All admixtures, including superplasticizers, shall be included in submittals in the mix proportions. - 2.
 Polyethylene sheet for use as concrete curing blanket shall be white and shall have a normal thickness of 10 mils. - 3.
 Burlap, cotton mats or other covering material for use as concrete curing blanket must be overlapped adequately to ensure 100% coverage at all times, and must not be allowed to become dry at any point during the curing period - 4.
-The loss of moisture, when determined in accordance with the requirements of ASTM C156, shall not exceed 0.055 grams per square centimeter of surface. - C. CONCRETE DESIGN REQUIREMENTS
+The loss of moisture, when determined in accordance with the requirements of ASTM C156, shall not exceed 0.055 grams per square centimeter of surface. - C. Evaporation Retarder: Waterborne, monomolecular fil forming, manufactured for application to fresh concrete.